NunoSempere/mumble/README.md

 - Different and perhaps slightly more elegant printing functions
 - A slightly different approach to evaluating functions
 - Capturing Ctrl+D
+- Float instead of ints

+Conversely, it doesn't have:
+- Function currying
+- strings
+- Variable arguments
+- ...

 Overall this might be mostly of interest as a pointer to the book that this is originally based on.
 And to readers of that same book, I'd be curious to see what you ended up with.